Fowl3r/DinoPoetryBlog/dino-poetry/plan.md

-Fix sticky footer from blocking content ✅ conditionally render other footer buttons when burger menu is open ✅ Delete button only available to logged in user ✅ Extract Burger Menu functionality into own component Search Functionality
+Fix sticky footer from blocking content ✅ conditionally render other footer buttons when burger menu is open ✅ Delete button only available to logged in user ✅ Extract Burger Menu functionality into own component ✅ Search Functionality(First search by title and then search by categories?)
 Themeing
 Refactor log in logic ✅
 loading component